trajkovdimitar/TheBackend-CMS/README.md

 ## Building and Running

-Ensure Docker Desktop is running, then start the AppHost which launches the Aspire dashboard, ApiService, Web frontend and the PostgreSQL databases:
+Ensure Docker Desktop is running, then start the AppHost which launches the Aspire dashboard, ApiService, Web frontend and the PostgreSQL databases for content, tenants, taxonomy and users:

 ```bash
 dotnet run --project TheBackendCmsSolution.AppHost